chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ## Alternatives

-> What other designs have been considered?
-What is the impact of not doing this?

-> This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

 ### A new String-based API

 Instead of providing an object-based API, we could provide a new string-based API.
 The `lookup` method, then, would have a signature like this: